 Before obtaining approval from regulatory authorities for the sale of any product candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidate in humans.
 Prior to initiating clinical trials, we must complete extensive preclinical testing of a product candidate, including, in most cases, preclinical efficacy experiments as well as IND-enabling toxicology studies.
 Drug research, including the gene therapy research we are sponsoring with UMMS, may never yield a product candidate for preclinical or clinical development.
-Early stage and later stage research experiments and preclinical studies, including the IND-enabling toxicology studies we are completing for IC-100 and are planning to conduct for IC-200 and IC-500, may fail at any point or produce unacceptable results for any number of reasons, and even if completed, may be time-consuming and expensive.
+Early stage and later stage research experiments and preclinical studies, including the IND-enabling toxicology study we are conducting for IC-200 and the preclinical studies we are conducting and planning to conduct for IC-500, may fail at any point or produce unacceptable or inconclusive results for any number of reasons, and even if completed, may be time-consuming and expensive.
 As a result of these risks, a potentially promising product candidate may never be tested in humans.
+For example, we observed different findings across the two different species in which we tested IC-100 in preclinical toxicology studies, which has led us to plan to discuss with the FDA the design of our planned first-in-human clinical trial before submitting an IND.
+As a result, we now believe that IC-100 will likely be delayed from entering into a Phase 1/2 clinical trial this year.